 The Health Workforce Scholarship Program (HWSP) provides scholarships and bursaries to help health professionals in rural and remote Australia retain and enhance their skills, capacity and scope of practice.
-The Program is an initiative of the Australian Government Department of Health, administered in New South Wales by NSW Rural Doctors Network (RDN).
+The Program is an initiative of the Australian Government Department of Health and Aged Care, administered in New South Wales by NSW Rural Doctors Network (RDN).

 Who is eligible?

 You must meet the eligibility requirements to apply.
-These requirements are set out in detail in the HWSP Applicant Guidelines.
+These requirements are set out in detail in the Applicant Guidelines (updated October 2023).
 Please read these carefully before commencing an application.
 You can also read the HWSP Frequently Asked Questions.